 In stage III, cancer remains in the abdomen after surgery and at least one of the following is true:

-In stage IV, cancer has spread through the blood to organs such as the lungs, liver, bone, or brain, or to lymph nodes outside the abdomen and pelvis.
+In stage IV, cancer has spread through the blood to other parts of the body such as the lungs, liver, bone, or brain, or to lymph nodes outside the abdomen and pelvis.

 In stage V (bilateral) Wilms tumor, cancer cells are found in both kidneys when the cancer is first diagnosed.
 The cancer in each kidney is staged separately as stage I, II, III, or IV.